-Ensure that adequate on-site parking and manoeuvring space is provided for each type of activity.
+Ensure that any on-site parking and manoeuvring space provide is safe and visually attractive.

-Ensure that adequate and safe on-site loading and unloading provision be made in a safe and attractive manner.
+Ensure that adequate and safe on-site loading and unloading provision be made.

 Control the location, design, and extent of advertising signs located adjacent to roads.